For a full CV click here: Evans CV 2015

 - 1988 BA French, The Ohio State University, Columbus, Ohio

-Primary fields of interest: Sociolinguistics, language attitudes, dialectology, and folk linguistics
+Primary fields of interest: Sociolinguistics, language regard, dialectology, and folk linguistics

 - 09/07 – present Assistant Professor of Linguistics University of Washington, Seattle, Washington